-Ah, the humble adventure game.
-From 1976’s text-based Adventure – that gave the genre its name – through the point-and-click golden age of the ‘90s and up to more modern fare, few genres have endured quite so well.
-That multi-decade life span has produced some pretty great titles, but which are the best adventure games?
+What are the best adventure games?
+From 1976’s text-based Adventure – that gave the genre its name – through the point-and-click golden age of the ‘90s up to more modern fare, few genres have endured quite so well.
+That multi-decade lifespan has produced some astounding titles, so it is certainly a struggle to narrow down a list of the best adventure games.

-Adventure games have endured and prospered thanks to a focus on story and character, often with a few mental challenges, rather than violence.
-Characters usually get by through talking or thinking instead of resorting to fists or guns – though, Full Throttle protagonist Ben might have a few things to say about that – and that’s a concept that remains as fresh in videogames today as it was four decades ago.
+Adventure games have prospered thanks to a focus on story and character.
+That, and a few tricky brain teasers, as opposed to violence set the genre apart.
+Characters usually get by through talking or thinking instead of resorting to fighting – though, Full Throttle protagonist Ben might have a few things to say about that.

 Best classic adventure games